axonivy-market/market/doc/contribute.md

 # Contributing to the Axon.ivy Market

 You wan't to share your product in the Axon.ivy Market?
-Then this is guide is for you.
+Then this guide is for you.
 It goes through the major steps that are required to create your own market product.

 ## Initiate